What is Gummy smile?

 Gummy smile corrected by Orthodontics and Orthognathic surgery

-Jerush dental and facial corrective centre is located at Thuckalay, near Nagercoil, Tamilnadu, India.
+Jerush dental and facial corrective centre, is a leading dental hospital in Tamilnadu located at Thuckalay, near Nagercoil, Tamilnadu, India.
 You can access the place within 45 minutes travel by car from Trivandrum Airport.
 Nagercoil, Trivandrum, Madurai, Tirunelveli are the nearest towns to Thuckalay.